-For detailed information on the bulk configuration requirements, see Bulk Configuration (on page 219).
+For detailed information on the bulk configuration requirements, see Bulk Configuration (on page 224).

-► To save the configuration via SCP:
+To save the configuration via SCP:

+'''

+scp <user name>@<device ip>:/bulk_config.txt <filename>

+'''

-- Type the following SCP command and press Enter. scp <user name>@<device ip>:/bulk\config.txt - <user name> is the "admin" or any user profile with Administrator Privileges. - <device ip> is the IP address or hostname of the PXE whose configuration you want to save. - 2.
+- <user name> is the "admin" or any user profile with Administrator Privileges. - <device ip> is the IP address or hostname of the PXE whose configuration you want to save. - <filename> is the custom filename you assign to the "bulk\config.txt" of the source PXE. - 2.
 Type the user password when prompted. - 3.
 The system saves the configuration from the PXE to a file named "bulk\config.txt."

-► To copy the configuration via SCP:
+To copy the configuration via SCP:

+'''

+scp bulk_config.txt <user name>@<device ip>:/bulk_restore

+'''

-- Type the following SCP command and press Enter. scp bulk\config.txt <user name>@<device ip>:/bulk\restore - <user name> is the "admin" or any user profile with Administrator Privileges - <device ip> is the IP address of the PXE whose configuration you want to copy. - 2.
+- <user name> is the "admin" or any user profile with Administrator Privileges - <device ip> is the IP address of the PXE whose configuration you want to copy. - 2.
 Type the user password when prompted.

-The system copies the configuration included in the file "bulk\config.txt" to another PXE, and displays the following message.
+3. The system copies the configuration included in the file "bulk\config.txt" to another PXE, and displays the following message.